hanna-cwb/smart-pool-system/README.md

 ## How the System Works

-The Raspberry Pi serves as the central hub.
+The Raspberry Pi 4 serves as the central hub.
 Each sensor or actuator is connected to a Python script (located in the `final_scripts` folder) that either publishes data or listens for control messages via MQTT.

 ### Workflow:

 1. **Sensors** (e.g., temperature, pH, light) publish readings via MQTT.
-2. **Subscribers** (e.g., display, motors) listen and act based on MQTT messages.
+2. **Subscribers/Actuators** (e.g., display, motors) listen and act based on MQTT messages.
 3. **Home Assistant** displays sensor values.

 ---